softeng-701-group-5/softeng-701-assignment-1/.github/code_of_conduct.md

 ## As a SE701 Student in Group 5

-We all expect to have great communication skills, which includes the use of either Discord or Messenger (Whichever suits best for you).
-This also includes in the case of being unable to participate for a time being, letting the team know will aid in any future planning that may be done.
+We are all expect to have great communication skills, which includes the use of either Discord or Messenger (Whichever suits best for you).
+This includes cases of being unable to participate for periods of time, letting the team know will aid in any future planning that may be done.

-We all expect to be actively participating in construction of this project.
+We are all expect to be actively participating in construction of this project.
 It is noted that we are all students and we have other commitments.
-However, any contribution is good contribution, as long as you have made significant impact in construction of the project.
+However, any contribution is good contribution, so long as you have made significant impact in construction of the project. *One-Upping* is heavily *DISCOURAGED* as this means that other members of the team will be unable to showcase their own contributions as you may overshadow them.
+In the case of having plenty of contribution to the project already, you are expected to help push others in contributing to the project.

 ## Scope